Blood Bath

-Blood Bath is a 1966 American horror film directed by Jack Hill and Stephanie Rothman and starring William Campbell, Linda Saunders, Marissa Mathes, and Sid Haig.
-The film concerns a mad painter of weird art who turns into a vampire-like man (with different features) by night, apparently as a result of a family curse, and believes that he has found his reincarnated mistress in the person of an avant-garde ballerina.
+Blood Bath is a 1966 American horror film directed by Jack Hill and Stephanie Rothman, and starring William Campbell, Linda Saunders, Marissa Mathes, and Sid Haig.
+The film concerns a mad painter of macabre art who turns into a vampire-like man (with different features) by night, apparently as a result of a family curse, and believes that he has found his reincarnated mistress in the person of an avant-garde ballerina.

 Blood Bath had a complex and troubled production history, marked by various cuts and reshoots.
 In 1963, Roger Corman had co-produced a Yugoslavia-made spy thriller called Operation: Titian, but the film was deemed unreleasable.
 Corman purchased the rights to another film and assigned writer-director Jack Hill to write a new script.
 This time, it was a horror film that incorporated the previous footage from Operation: Titian.
 Hill wrote and directed numerous horror sequences that were edited into the film, and it was re-titled Portrait in Terror.
 Still unsatisfied with the completed product, Corman hired Stephanie Rothman to film additional sequences that were also added.
 This cobbled-together feature was given a brief theatrical release by American International Pictures under the title Blood Bath, with screenplay and directorial credit jointly shared by Hill and Rothman.
 An additional version of the film was made for television and re-titled Track of the Vampire.

 Plot

 In an unidentified locale, art student and model Daisy leaves a club alone after having an argument with her beatnik boyfriend Max.
 Walking through the deserted streets, she stops to admire some gruesome paintings in a gallery window painted by artist Antonio Sordi, who coincidentally also comes by to look in on his "lost children."
 After a friendly conversation, they return to Sordi's studio in a room beneath an old bell tower, where Sordi convinces the young woman to pose for him.
 There, however, Sordi is possessed by the spirit of a long-dead ancestor and suddenly transforms into a vampiric monster who hacks the screaming Daisy to death with a cleaver, then lowers her mutilated corpse into a vat of boiling substance.

-In his vampiric form, Sordi has already killed a lone woman in the town square, then takes her to a nearby car and feigns kissing her so that a pair of oncoming pedestrians assume they are just lovers sharing an intimate moment.
+In his vampiric form, Sordi has already killed a lone woman in the town square, then taken her to a nearby car and feigned kissing her so that a pair of oncoming pedestrians assumed they were just lovers sharing an intimate moment.
 Another victim is approached at a party, chased into a swimming pool, and drowned there after the other guests have moved into the house.
 The murdered women are carried back to Sordi's studio and painted by the artist, their bodies then covered in wax.
-Because his vampiric self looks nothing like Sordi, facially, no one connects him with the rash of murders.
+Because his vampiric self looks facially nothing like Sordi, no one connects him with the rash of murders.